TAPR/OpenHPSDR-SVN/trunk/USBBlaster-Binaries/README.txt

 8. Remove Power to the Atlas bus, restart your PC and load PowerSDR.

 9. Test Mercury with PowerSDR.
-Recalibrate Frequency and Leve.
+Recalibrate Frequency and Level.

+NOTE: The jumper inserted at step 3 can be left in place for now.

 This is how the process works.